 When avoiding withdrawal symptoms becomes one’s primary motivator, rather than the pleasurable benefits exercise once provided, there is strong evidence of an addiction at hand.
 Organizing your life around how often you exercise can be all consuming and create a vicious cycle.
 Someone in phase four might neglect other responsibilities and social relationships as a consequence of this addiction.

 You can have a healthier relationship with exercise.
 And it doesn’t have to be something you quit cold turkey — it’s about balance.
-Catchings lists, as indicators it might be time to seek out help from a therapist, these signs of exercise addiction:
+Catchings lists, as indicators it might be time to seek out help from an in-person or online therapist, these signs of exercise addiction:

 - Unhealthy interest in exercise, like going to the gym more than twice a day or spending hours at a time exercising when the person is not an athlete